JonAugust/static-site-s3-cloudfront/README.md

 CloudFront will, by default, only load your default root object from the root of your bucket.
-If you'd like CloudFront to load an index from any folder, you'll need to make a CloudFront Function and add it to the Function Associations section of your behavior under the behaviors tab.
+If you'd like CloudFront to load an index from any folder, you'll need to make a CloudFront Function and add it to the Function Associations section of your Behavior under the Behaviors tab in the Distribution.

 ## Step 1: Make the Function
 1. Click on "Functions" from the CloudFront side menu.
 Click "Create function".